Protect essential income. Keep options open.

 - Compare MYGA/CD/bond-ladder pathways with explicit tradeoffs.

-- Document assumptions to review with an advisor or planner.
+- Document assumptions to review with an advisor or licensed professional.

 Plan in layers, not binary choices